C0D1NG/Flutter/README.md

 ### This is an open-source repository that collects different projects.

-Make some awesome projects, put them in your directory and create a pull request, also 🌟 this repo for future reference.
+Make some awesome projects, put them in your directory, and create a pull request.
+Also, 🌟 this repo for future reference.

 ---